25162

 Semantic caching must be implemented carefully to avoid serving stale responses for queries that appear similar but have different factual contexts.
 Best practice is to use time-to-live (TTL) policies based on the volatility of the underlying data, and to include query metadata (user context, session state) as part of the cache key where response personalisation is required.

 Implementing LLM-powered applications at scale?
-Chitrangana’s technology advisory team can help you design efficient, cost-optimised AI application architectures.
+Chitrangana’s AI consulting team can help you design efficient, cost-optimised AI application architectures.

 Frequently asked